 Federal student loans have loan origination fees that are a percentage of the total loan amount.
 The loan fee is deducted from each loan disbursement you receive while enrolled in school.
 This means the money you receive will be less than the amount you actually borrow.
 You're responsible for repaying the entire amount you borrowed and not just the amount you received.

 After completing the Free Application for Federal Student Aid (FAFSA) and receiving your direct loan eligibility you may find that you still need some additional assistance.
-There are a number of alternative loan options you may pursue.
+There are a number of private loan options you may pursue.
 We recommend that you review the preferred lender list on our website, as well as information you gather from other lenders to determine the best choice for your needs.
-These loans are based on credit worthiness and offer the option for a co-signer.
-The maximum amount you may borrow in an alternative loan is the cost of attendance less any other aid offered to you.
-While you may apply for alternative loans each term, we recommend that you determine the amount needed for the entire academic year and apply for the total amount.
+These loans are based on creditworthiness and offer the option for a co-signer.
+The maximum amount you may borrow in a private loan is the cost of attendance less any other aid offered to you.
+While you may apply for private loans each term, we recommend that you determine the amount needed for the entire academic year and apply for the total amount.
 Funds will be disbursed equally at the start of each term.